MostafaSolim/Attack_On_Titan_Tower_Defense_Game/README.md

 ## Game Rules

-Winning and losing Conditions: The game will have no winning condition and the player will keep playing and defeat as many enemies as possible.
-The player loses when all the starting lanes become lost lanes (All their Wall Parts are destroyed) and the accumulated score by then is the player’s final score.
+**Winning and losing Conditions:** The game will have **no winning** condition and the player will keep playing and defeat as many enemies as possible.
+The player **loses** when all the starting lanes become **lost lanes** (All their Wall Parts are destroyed) and the accumulated score by then is the player’s final score.

-Titan Movement: Each turn, every titan inside all of the active lanes that has not reached the walls yet will move closer to the wall (The distance from the wall will decrease) a distance equal to their speed stat.
+**Titan Movement:** Each turn, every titan inside all of the active lanes that has not reached the walls yet will move closer to the wall (The distance from the wall will decrease) a distance equal to their speed stat.
 Note that Colossal titans gain an extra speed of 1 “Distance Unit” per movement action.
-Attack Actions: Both Titans and Weapons are able to perform attack
+**Attack Actions:** Both Titans and Weapons are able to perform attack
 actions:

-    1- Titans: Each turn, only titans inside active lanes that have already <br> reached the wall (distance from wall is 0) will perform their attack action on the wall part of their lane (reducing the Wall Part’s HP by the amount of that Titan’s damage).
+**1- Titans:** Each turn, only titans inside active lanes that have already reached the wall (distance from wall is 0) will perform their attack action on the wall part of their lane (reducing the Wall Part’s HP by the amount of that Titan’s damage).
 Note that Abnormal Titans perform their attack actions twice per turn.

-2- Weapons: Each turn, only weapons that are deployed into active lanes will perform their attack action on the titans their lane (reducing the Titans’ HP by the amount of that Weapon’s damage).
+**2- Weapons:** Each turn, only weapons that are deployed into active lanes will perform their attack action on the titans their lane (reducing the Titans’ HP by the amount of that Weapon’s damage).
 Each weapon will follow the above weapons table on which titans to attack.

-Defeated Attack Targets: Since Titans and Wall Parts can be attacked, they can be defeated/destroyed.
+**Defeated Attack Targets:** Since Titans and Wall Parts can be attacked, they can be defeated/destroyed.
 This happens when the attack target’s HP is dropped to 0 or below as a result of an attack.
-Defeated Titans are removed from the lanes they were in (and the game) and their resources

-value is added to the player’s gathered resources as well as the player’s score (score increases with the same value as the gathered resources).
+Defeated Titans are removed from the lanes they were in (and the game) and their resourcesvalue is added to the player’s gathered resources as well as the player’s score (score increases with the same value as the gathered resources).
 If a Wall Part is destroyed, the lane with this Wall Part is then marked as a Lost Lane and not an active Lane.
 Lost Lanes can not have weapons deployed to them nor will have any more Titans spawning in them.

-Approaching Titans: This is a queue of titans that are not yet added to any lane.
+**Approaching Titans:** This is a queue of titans that are not yet added to any lane.
 However, it is used to decide which Titan types will be added to the active lanes each turn.
-Whenever it is time to add a new Titan to an active lane, the titan at the front of this approaching titans queue is removed and then added to the intended lane.
-If the queue is empty while attempting to remove a titan, then the queue is refilled with multiple titans according to the below table.
+Whenever it is time to add a new Titan to an active lane, the titan at the front of this **approaching titans** queue is removed and then added to the intended lane.
+If the queue is empty while attempting to remove a titan, then the queue is refilled with **multiple** titans according to the below table

-Titans Spawning & Battle Phase change: Each turn, A specific number of titans (Initially 1) is removed from the Approaching Titans and added to the lane with the least danger level.
+**Titans Spawning & Battle Phase change:** Each turn, A specific **number** of titans (Initially 1) is removed from the **Approaching Titans** and added to the lane with the least danger level.
 A Lane’s danger level is the sum of all the titans’ danger levels inside this lane.
 If, while attempting to get an approaching titan, all of the approaching titans have been added